rafaeljrq/caselog-autofiller/PRIVACY.md

   anesthesia type, and airway technique)
 - Your program configuration (site list, attending roster, vocabulary, preferences)

-The original text of any note you paste is never stored.
+- The original text of any note you paste is never stored.
+- An advanced vocabulary option lets a user map a label of their choosing to the Case ID field.
+This is opt in, the extension warns against using it for identifiers, and any value it captures is used only during the session and is not written to storage.

-You can delete all stored data at any time by removing the extension from your browser, or by clearing the queue and resetting setup within the extension.
+- You can delete all stored data at any time by removing the extension from your browser, or by clearing the queue and resetting setup within the extension.

 YOUR RESPONSIBILITY